 Training needs analysis is ideally undertaken at 3 levels (organisational, team and individual).
-These three levels are interlinked, and using this structure will help ensure a balanced analysis that takes into account the strategic picture as well as the specific needs of individuals within the organisation.
+These three levels are interlinked, and using this structure will help ensure a balanced analysis of training requirements that takes into account the entire strategic picture as well as the specific needs of individuals within the organisation.

 - Once you have a strategic picture of your organisation’s objectives, performance and future direction, this can be reviewed from the perspective of the knowledge, skills and behaviours that can help your organisation to build on its strengths and address weaknesses.
 Training/learning needs analysis at this level would start with a review of the organisation’s strategic and operational plans.
 We will give you the knowledge and authoring tools necessary to identify training gaps with your organisation.

 - Analysis of training/learning needs should also be undertaken at department/team level.
 This usually means reviewing the competency needs and skill sets within a team against the team’s own objectives and desired business objectives.
 It will involve taking into account both the needs of individuals, but also anything that can help the department/team to work together as effectively as possible.
 This will generally include consideration of information gained from appraisals or performance reviews.
 Reference can also be made to relevant competency frameworks for jobs or types of work.